-You can read about me if you want to...but you'll probably be a lot better off reading about the model for understanding and helping behaviorally challenging kids I originated and described in my books The Explosive Child and Lost at School.
-So, just in case you don't find the biographical stuff to be riveting, there are lots of links to help you navigate away from this page.
+You clicked on my name or picture, right?
+And now you've ended up on my bio page.
+It's not too late to turn back!
+If you stay here long enough, you'll learn far more about me than you could have possibly wanted to know.
+You'd probably be a lot better off reading about the model for understanding and helping behaviorally challenging kids -- it's now called Collaborative & Proactive Solutions (CPS) -- I originated and described in my books The Explosive Child and Lost at School.
+If you don't find the biographical stuff to be riveting, there are lots of links to help you navigate away from this page.

 I'd say that's enough about me, which is good, because I can't think of anything else.
 Did I mention that you should check out the Lives in the Balance website?